UK needs ‘cultural shift’ over heatwaves, says British Red Cross

 People who work outdoors or who live in top-floor flats are also classed as vulnerable to heat, though the polling, carried out by Opinium on behalf of the British Red Cross, found that a third of these people do not consider themselves to be so.

-The survey of 2,000 adults showed more people are concerned about the impact heatwaves have on them, up from 51% in 2021 to 62% now.
+The survey of 2,000 adults showed more people are concerned about the impact heatwaves have on them, up from 51 per cent in 2021 to 62 per cent now.

 More than half said they have considered making changes to their home but held back because of lack of money or not owning the home.

-Just under 40% believe the Government is unprepared for dealing with heatwaves while a third said they have never seen information on how to protect themselves from extreme heat.
+Just under 40 per cent believe the government is unprepared for dealing with heatwaves while a third said they have never seen information on how to protect themselves from extreme heat.

 British Red Cross climate policy advisor, Adeline Siffert, said: “More people than ever accept the link between climate change and heatwaves and are concerned about their impact here in the UK.